-A perusal of the data on economics status revealed that the cost of cultivation of rice was incurred with a value of Rs.41431.51/ha in transplanting methods The highest gross return of Rs.100734/ha was achieved under the treatment combination of variety Numali raised in transplanting method (M4V1) followed closely by Rs.
+A perusal of the data on economics status revealed that the cost of cultivation of rice was incurred with a value of Rs.41431.51/ha in transplanting methods.
+The highest gross returns of Rs.100734/ha were achieved under the treatment combination of variety Numali raised in transplanting method (M4V1) followed closely by Rs.
 99567/ha in variety Shraboni grown in transplanting method (M4V2) which fetched a gross return of Rs.
 99567/ha.
-However, Higher net return of Rs.66438/ha was obtained by growing variety Numali sown by drum seeded wet-DSR method (M3V1) then it can be concluded that drum seeding of sprouted seeds by wet-DSR method followed in variety Numali and Shraboni were more profitable.
+However, Higher net returns of Rs.66438/ha was obtained by growing variety Numali sown by drum seeded wet-DSR method (M3V1) then it can be concluded that drum seeding of sprouted seeds by wet-DSR method followed in variety Numali and Shraboni were more profitable.
 (M4V2).
 The highest B-C ratio (2.17) was obtained by growing variety Numali in Wet-DSR method (M3V1) followed by the treatment combination of variety Shraboni grown with the same treatment (M3V2).

 3.3 Energetics: